Challenges You May Encounter in Building A, D, K, A and R

 Why Ability can be challenging

 Ability was the second least identified challenge (5%).
 Again, this stems from organizations' existing experience and competency in supporting skill development.
 The challenge with Ability results from the need to foster Ability through practice.
-Many organizational changes are occurring so quickly that employees do not have the bandwidth nor time to turn their Knowledge into Ability.
+Many organizational changes are occurring so quickly that employees do not have the capacity or time to turn their Knowledge into Ability.

-If there is a potential Ability gap on a project, it is important to intentionally create the time necessary to foster Ability.
-Change management practitioners are also in a unique role to identify and resolve barriers to Ability.
+If there is a potential Ability gap on a project, it is important to intentionally create the time necessary to foster It.
+Change management practitioners are also uniquely positioned to identify and resolve barriers to Ability.

 Why Reinforcement can be challenging